SweetTrip

 Follow a diabetic foot care routine

 Whether you live with Type 1 or Type 2 diabetes, you must take extra care of your feet.
-Gently wash your feet with non-aggressive cleansing products.
-Your feet must stay dry and healthy but your skin must be moisturized enough not to crack.
-Temperature is also important, as cold feet get dry, and feet that are too warm are at higher risk of fungal infections.
-Follow this 10 steps daily diabetic foot care routine that helps you stay away from most foot problems.
+Please wash your feet with non-aggressive cleansing products.
+Your feet must stay dry and healthy, but your skin must be moisturized enough not to crack.
+Temperature is also critical, as cold feet get dehydrated, and feet that are too warm are at higher risk of fungal infections.
+Follow these ten-step diabetic foot care routine that helps you avoid most foot problems.

 Get a yearly diabetic foot exam

-Everyone living with diabetes is recommended to get a thorough foot exam from a health professional at least once a year.
+Everyone with diabetes should get a thorough foot exam from a health professional at least once a year.
 A diabetic foot exam is a risk-free and painless series of medical tests to identify symptoms of potential diabetes complications (peripheral neuropathy and peripheral artery disease) that could affect your feet.

 Medicare covers yearly foot exams if you have diabetes-related nerve damage.
-Foot exams allow to detect foot problems early and to initiate treatments that prevent complications and foot amputation.
+Foot exams detect foot problems early and initiate treatments that prevent complications and foot amputation.

 Wear diabetic shoes

 Most foot problems are caused by poor quality or poorly fitted footwear that hurts your feet.
-Wearing quality shoes plays both a preventive and a curative role when it comes to diabetic foot.
+Wearing quality shoes plays a preventive and curative role in diabetic foot.

-Diabetic shoes are designed by foot professionals to prevent and address diabetic foot problems.
-They’re non-binding to boost blood circulation and have a protective seamfree interior that causes no pressure points, nor frictions, or blisters.
+Foot professionals design diabetic shoes to prevent and address diabetic foot problems.
+They’re non-binding to boost blood circulation and have a protective seam-free interior that causes no pressure points, frictions, or blisters.
 Your feet are protected with extra support, padding, and cushioning.
 The best ones are made with moisture-wicking and breathable materials so your feet stay in a dry and healthy environment.